-Strong earnings boost U.S. stocks, dollar near 13-month low
+GLOBAL MARKETS-Strong earnings boost U.S. stocks, dollar near 13-month low

 4 Min Read

-NEW YORK (Reuters) - A set of strong U.S. earnings reports sent the S&P 500 .SPX stock index to a record high on Tuesday, while the dollar held at its lowest since June 2016 ahead of a two-day Federal Reserve policy meeting.
+NEW YORK, July 25 (Reuters) - A set of strong U.S. earnings reports sent the S&P 500 stock index to a record high on Tuesday, while the dollar held at its lowest since June 2016 ahead of a two-day Federal Reserve policy meeting.

 Oil prices rose more than 2 percent, extended their recovery on a pledge by top OPEC producer Saudi Arabia to cut exports in August to help reduce a global crude glut.